Hezkore/gw2-steam-controller/README.md

 * Unable to swap weapons
   * The default button for swapping weapons in Guild Wars 2 is different depending on your keyboard layout.\
-  Just enter options in Guild Wars 2, double click the "Swap Weapon" bind and press the D-Pad Left/Right or Up/Down depending on what you prefer.
+  Just enter controller options in Guild Wars 2, double click the "Swap Weapon" bind and press the D-Pad Left/Right or Up/Down depending on what you prefer.